postcss/postcss-js/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="https://postcss.org/logo-leftp.svg">

-[PostCSS] for for CSS-in-JS and styles in JS objects.
+[PostCSS] for CSS-in-JS and styles in JS objects.

 For example, to use [Stylelint] or [RTLCSS] plugins in your workflow.